 How Long Will it Take?

-The end result of a dissolution is the same as a divorce.
+The result of dissolution is the same as divorce.
 The marriage is legally terminated.

 Why should you get a Dissolution?